dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 # Introduction and Problem Statement

+The 15th release of the 3GPP specifications has delivered the first set of 5G standards as {{TS.23.501-3GPP}} and {{TS.23.502-3GPP}}.
+They come with significant changes to the radio and core architectures with respect to previous generations, with the objective of enabling new use case requirements expected from 5G networks.
+The data plane is however still based on GTP-U, and tunnelling user-traffic to anchor points in the core network.

-3GPP CT4 WG has approved a study item {{CT4SID}} to study user-plane protocol for N9 in 5GC architecture as specified in {{TS.23.501-3GPP}} and
+3GPP CT4 WG is in charge of specifying the central user plane interface named N9, and has approved a study item {{CT4SID}} to identify a set of candidate protocols at IETF for potential GTP-U replacement.
-{{TS.23.502-3GPP}} for Rel-15.
 This provides an opportunity to investigate potential limits of the existing user plane solution and potential benefits of alternative user plane solutions.

-    # Include scope of CT4 study item (user plane)

-    # Add SA2 study item and relevant scope of the work (control plane)

-    # Scope of control plane and user plane considerations

-IETF has some protocols for potential consideration as candidates.
-These protocols have the potential to simplify the architecture through reduction/elimination of encapsulation; use of native routing mechanisms;
-support of anchor-less mobility management; reduction of session state and reduction of signaling associated with mobility management.

 This document comprehensively describes the various protocols and how they can be used in the 3GPP 5G architecture.
-Specifically Segment Routing v6 (SRv6), Locator Identifier Separation Protocol (LISP) and Identifier Locator Addressing (ILA) are described in the context of the 3GPP 5G architecture for several scenarios: as a replacement of GTP on N9; as a replacement of GTP in the whole system; integrated with transport; used in specific network slices, etc.
+Specifically Segment Routing v6 (SRv6), Locator Identifier Separation Protocol (LISP), Identifier Locator Addressing (ILA) and Hybrid Information-Centric Networking (hICN) are introducted and their use as replacement of GTP for N9 is further described.

-A comparison of the various protocols is also provided.
+With respect to GTP-based mobility, these protocols have the potential to simplify the architecture through:

+- reduction/elimination of encapsulation;
+- use of native routing mechanisms;
+- efficient forwarding during, and in between mobility events
+- support of anchor-less mobility management and offloading of local traffic;
+- reduction of session state and signaling associated with mobility management;
+- convergence towards a flatter architecture, consistent with other mobility proposals.

+This document will first summarize important architectural aspects of the 3GPP 5G architecture, that will allow us to further document how these new data plane protocols can be inserted, and their impact on the specified architecture.
+We will then present the three main paradigms used for managing forwarding and mobility, followed by a specific description of each new proposal.
+A next section will describe common and high-level architectural considerations relative to the introduction of these new protocols, and in particular their potential impact on control plane.
+A final section will then propose the extension of these data plane protocols beyond N9 and onto other interfaces using GTP, in particular at the frontier with the RAN, as well as alternative deployment models leaving the current architecture untouched, before conclusion with a general discussion on the cost/tradeoffs and benefits of the possible deployment options.

 # Conventions Used in This Document